devopsaustralia/devopsdownunder.org/programme.markdown

                 </div>
                 <div class="presenter">Garrett Honeycutt</div>
                 <div class="title">
-                    <a href="#WadeMillican">Downtime, Stateful Systems, and using Clouds to stop rain on your parade</a>
+                    <a href="#WadeMillican">Downtime, stateful systems, and using clouds to stop rain on your parade</a>
                 </div>
                 <div class="presenter">Wade Millican</div>
             </div>